max-mapper/get-dat/markdown/05-website.md

 # Hosting a website

-Add index.html file to server
+- Add index.html file to server: `touch index.html`
+- edit it and add some stuff in your html
-run dat share --http
+- run `dat share --http --port=$PORT_80`
-view it in browser
+- view it in browser, use the url in welcome.txt
-modify file, see browser change view index.html site
+- modify file, see browser change